-We experienced solid operating cash flow generation during fiscal 2023 (as discussed in the section "Liquidity and Capital Resources" below).
-We believe that operating cash flows and available credit under the Revolving Credit Facility and New Foreign Revolver will provide adequate resources to fund internal growth initiatives for the foreseeable future, including at least the next 12 months.
-For further discussion regarding the funding of the Dodge acquisition, refer to Part II, Item 8 - Notes 9, 12 and 17.
-As of April 1, 2023, we had cash and cash equivalents of \$65.4, of which, approximately \$34.0 was cash held by our foreign operations.
+We experienced solid operating cash flow generation during fiscal 2024 (as discussed in the "Liquidity and Capital Resources" section below).
+We believe that operating cash flows and available credit under our revolving bank credit facilities will provide adequate resources to fund internal growth initiatives for the foreseeable future, including at least the next 12 months.
+As of March 30, 2024, we had cash and cash equivalents of \$63.5, of which, \$25.9 was cash held by our foreign operations.